How Building Information Modeling systems Support Jobsite Safety

 Promoting safety might seem to be more of an inadvertent byproduct of BIM’s overall capabilities rather than an intentional effort.
 But if we shift the focus to how to proactively use BIM to promote the safety of those in the field, we begin to see BIM in a whole new way.

 Proactive hazard and error detection

 Prevention is the best way to keep construction injuries from consistently ranking among the highest among OSHA’s annual accident statistics.
-This is where BIM has a clear advantage.
+This is where building information modeling systems have a clear advantage.
 But timing is key — because the best opportunity for its potential is at the design stage.

 Simulating walkthroughs and fly throughs of the multi-dimensional model affords contractors and specialty subcontractors the chance to visualize the designed structure at “eye level,” from an aerial view and through walls, allowing them to identify any potential hazards or safety concerns — particularly those unique to their discipline — that otherwise wouldn’t have been detected until construction was well under way.

 With BIM, you can check the model for construction issues before building has begun — including hard and soft clash detection as well as noncompliance with building codes — so there is enough time and opportunity to revise, evaluate and finalize design alternatives that resolve those issues.
 All of this translates into far less rework.
 But what does this have to do with safety?
 High on-site injury rates often accompany late-stage rework.
 Under time pressure to redo the work by the completion date (and not put their own retainage at risk), there’s the increased likelihood of taking shortcuts and being lax about safety measures.
 Preventing these clashes from occurring in the first place can help bring down the accident rates.

 Of course, you can’t avoid a hazard you don’t know about.
 One of BIM’s strengths is providing the two-way platform necessary for sharing critical real-time safety updates among project team members once construction is in progress.